markusressel/TutorialTooltip/README.md

 The first example will show a default ```TutorialTooltipIndicator``` and default ```TutorialTooltipMessage``` so you can test things without getting to much into the details.
 Of course this small example is not enough for everyday usage, so let's start with some more advanced ones and increase complexity down the road.

+FYI: In it's current state you can only create and customize TutorialTooltips in code.
+Styling via theme attributes or xml views may be added at a later stage.

 ### Message

 ##### Basic